Corporate report

 The Comptroller and Auditor General is required under Section 141(2) of the Social Security Administration (Northern Ireland) Act 1992 to examine and certify the NIF Account and to lay copies of it, together with his report, before Parliament.

-The audit fee for 2023 to 2024 was £23,000 (£22,000 in 2022 to 2023) and will be included in the 2024 to 2025 Account.
-No non-audit services were undertaken in 2023 to 2024.
+The audit fee for 2024 to 2025 was £23,700 (£23,000 in 2023 to 2024) and will be included in the 2025 to 2026 Account.
+No non-audit services were undertaken in 2024 to 2025.

 1.7.
 Accounting Officer’s responsibilities

-- maintaining proper accounting records
+• maintaining proper accounting records

-- ensuring such internal controls are in place as deemed necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error
+• ensuring such internal controls are in place as deemed necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error

-- preparing financial statements, which properly present, in accordance with the Social Security Administration (Northern Ireland) Act 1992 and with directions made by HM Treasury
+• preparing financial statements, which properly present, in accordance with the Social Security Administration (Northern Ireland) Act 1992 and with directions made by HM Treasury

-- preparing the Accounting Officer’s foreword, in accordance with the Social Security Administration (Northern Ireland) Act 1992 and with directions made by HM Treasury
+• preparing the Accounting Officer’s foreword, in accordance with the Social Security Administration (Northern Ireland) Act 1992 and with directions made by HM Treasury

-- ensuring that an appropriate system of internal control is in place to ensure that the expenditure and income presented in the financial statements have been applied to the purposes intended by Parliament and that the financial transactions conform to the authorities which govern them
+• ensuring that an appropriate system of internal control is in place to ensure that the expenditure and income presented in the financial statements have been applied to the purposes intended by Parliament and that the financial transactions conform to the authorities which govern them

-As Accounting Officer I am also responsible for ensuring compliance with HM Treasury’s Managing Public Money, safeguarding the assets of the Fund and for the prevention and detection of fraud, error and non-compliance with law or regulations.
+As Accounting Officer, I am also responsible for ensuring compliance with HM Treasury’s Managing Public Money, safeguarding the assets of the Fund and for the prevention and detection of fraud, error, and non-compliance with law or regulations.

-As Accounting Officer, I confirm this account is fair, balanced and understandable.
-I take personal responsibility for this account and the judgements required for determining that it is fair, balanced and understandable.
+As Accounting Officer, I confirm this Account is fair, balanced and understandable.
+I take personal responsibility for this Account and the judgements required for determining that it is fair, balanced and understandable.

 Accounting Officer

-2. Northern Ireland Governance Statement
+2. Governance Statement

 2.1.
 Purpose of the Northern Ireland Governance Statement

 This Governance Statement sets out the governance and risk management arrangements for the NIF.
-It applies to the financial year 1 April 2023 to 31 March 2024 and up to the date of signing of the NIF Account.
+It applies to the financial year 1 April 2024 to 31 March 2025 and up to the date of signing of the NIF Account.

 2.2.
 Scope of responsibility

-As Accounting Officer for the NIF, I have responsibility for ensuring its risks are effectively managed across HMRC and for safeguarding the public funds contained within it, for which I am personally responsible as departmental Accounting Officer in accordance with the responsibilities assigned to me in Managing Public Money.
+As Accounting Officer for the NIF, I have responsibility for ensuring its risks are effectively managed across HMRC and for safeguarding the public funds contained within it, for which I am personally responsible as the departmental Accounting Officer in accordance with the responsibilities assigned to me in Managing Public Money.
 Accordingly, I ensure that risk management operates at all levels in HMRC, from operational decision making on individual cases, through to the identification and mitigation of strategic level risks in our departmental Risks and Issues Register.

 While HMRC has overall responsibility for the control and management of the Fund (which includes allocation of funds to other departments with NIF responsibilities and the collection of NICs), DfC is responsible for the control and management of benefit payments.
-DfE is responsible for the control and management of Redundancy Payments Scheme awards covered by the Fund, with the payment of these awards and collection of receipts facilitated through the use of the Northern Ireland Shared Services Centre.
+DfE is responsible for the control and management of RPS awards covered by the Fund, with the payment of these awards and collection of receipts facilitated through the use of the Northern Ireland Shared Services Centre.

 HMRC has produced a full Governance Statement setting out details of its compliance with the Corporate Governance in Central Government Departments: Code of Good Practice; the role of the Board and committees within HMRC, along with risks to HMRC’s performance and how these have been managed.
 This includes disclosures relating to issues outside of the scope of work relating to the NIF.
-The Governance Statement is included in the published 2023 to 2024 HMRC Annual Report and Accounts (AR&A).
+The Governance Statement is included in the published 2024 to 2025 HMRC Annual Report and Accounts (AR&A).

 The National Insurance Fund Accounting Board (NIFAB), chaired by HMRC’s Head of Tax Accounts Production, provides a forum and network for key stakeholders, including from HMRC, DfC and DfE, to work collaboratively to drive NIF policy, strategy, planning, risk and change management, and to monitor effective Fund administration.

-Both the JMB and the NIFAB sit below and help support the Board and committee structures described in the 2023 to 2024 HMRC AR&A.
+Both the JMB and the NIFAB sit below and help support the Board and committee structures described in the 2024 to 2025 HMRC AR&A.

-2.4.
+2.3.
 Risks to the NIF and how these are managed

 Matters on which I have received assurance

 A letter of assurance has been received from DfE, which has been approved by its Audit and Risk Assurance Committee.
-The letter has given me confidence that there are no significant risks or control issues in the management of Redundancy Payments Scheme awards and the collection of related receipts that impact the Northern Ireland NIF for 2023 to 2024.
+It contains details about the governance arrangements and its risk control framework.
+It has given me confidence that there are no significant risks or control issues in the management of RPS awards and the collection of related receipts that impact the Northern Ireland NIF for 2024 to 2025.

 Underpayment of State Pension – Correction Exercise